-Proxy tokens contain a robot proxy's name and are used to invoke and receive environmental actions on a proxy basis.
+Proxy tokens contain the name of a robot's proxy and are used to invoke and receive environmental actions on a proxy basis.

-Task tokens contain a task's name and the proxy (if assigned) that will perform it and are used to invoke and receive environmental actions on a task basis.
+Task tokens contain the name of a task and the proxy (if any) that will perform it and are used to invoke and receive environmental actions on a task basis.